5 examples of AI in the contact center

 Data Mining

 Data mining is a technique for discovering patterns in huge datasets and often incorporates database systems, statistics, and machine learning to find these patterns.
 Data mining is an integral process for data management as well as the pre-processing of data since it ensures appropriate data structuring.
-End users could also use data mining to create models that reveal these patterns.
+End users could also use data analysis or mining to create models that reveal these patterns.
 For instance, a business could mine CRM data to predict which leads will most likely buy a certain solution or product.

 Model Visualization